eira-fransham/ph-map/README.md

 # `ph-map`

-Tests to use perfect hashing to make faster maps/sets given unlimited construction time.
+Tests to use perfect hashing to make faster maps/sets at the cost of construction time.

 ```
 running 7 tests